awsdocs/aws-robomaker-developer-guide/doc_source/gs-selfdrive.md

 1. Select the metric named **DeepRacerRewardPerEpisode**\.

 1. Hover over the graph to see values for that moment\.
-This graph plots the total reward received by the robot in each trial/episode\.
-An increase in reward with time indicates that the race car is improving its performance on the race track\.
+This graph plots the total reward received by the robot in each trial or episode\.
+An increased reward over time indicates that the race car is improving its performance on the race track\.

 ## View Trained Machine Learning Models<a name="gs-selfdrive-tensorflow"></a>